 When renting, contact us

 Submit a CitizenSupport Ticket (Category: Water Billing) on the day your tenant:

 - Signs a rental agreement so that we can confirm that we have all the information we need to set up the utility account (e.g., name of account holder(s), first meter reading).

 - Moves out to confirm that we have a final reading.

 - We can then issue a final utility bill for water and sewer service right away.

-- We will send you a letter with the final utility bill amount if we may add unpaid water and sewer charges to your property taxes.
+- We will send you a letter in November / December only, with the final utility bill amount, if there are any unpaid water and sewer charges that may be added to your property taxes if not paid.
 Outstanding water and sewer fees are your responsibility as the property owner.
 You can withhold the security deposit until the bill is paid.

 Before you rent out any type of housing unit, the City of Selkirk asks that you consider the following: